deepghs/waifuc/docs/source/advanced_guides/workflow/index.rst

 used in the ``attach`` function?
 Is their order important?

 To answer this question, let's continue with the analogy of the donut shop.
-In the previous content, we tried to make strawberry-flavored donuts with sugar sprinkles.
+In the previous content, we tried to make strawberry-flavored donuts with jimmies.
 In the analogous code, we used ``IcingAction`` first and then ``JimmiesAction``, indicating that for donuts, we first apply icing and then sprinkle sugar candies.